WRI's Sustainability Data

 The chart above shows WRI's emissions from 2010 to today.
 The emissions are broken down by various “scopes” defined by the Greenhouse Gas Protocol.
 Most of these emissions are driven by operations in the U.S. office, which is our largest.
 While absolute emissions have increased as WRI has grown in staff and revenue, per capita and per revenue emissions have decreased.
 But, if we are to stay on a path that limits global warming to 1.5°C, we need to be targeting absolute emission reductions across these GHG scopes.
 Essentially, we must aim to decouple GHG emissions from economic growth.

 Setting emissions reduction targets in line with climate science is an important part of our strategy.
 WRI has science-based targets for its top three emitting activities.
-Using 2010 GHG emissions levels as a baseline, WRI has committed to reduce emissions from purchased electricity (Scope 2) by 50%, from business travel (Scope 3, Category 6) by 20% and from goods, services and partners (Scope 3, Category 1) by 20%.
+Using 2019 GHG emissions levels as a baseline, WRI has committed to reduce emissions from purchased electricity (Scope 2), business travel (Scope 3, Category 6), and from goods, services and partners (Scope 3, Category 1) by 46% by 2030.

 |Annual Sustainability Reports||Before shifting to online reporting, WRI published its GHG inventory in annual reports.
 This page hosts our historical reports from the past decade.|